ibrahimmammadov/TaskManagerProject/README.md

 <br/>

 - I have created simple UI in order to managing user stories.
+- Begin with create a Company and User.
+After that, project will available all features for testing.
-- You can add user after creating company.
+- You can add User after creating Company.
 Morover you can sign in as Company(symbolizes Admin) and User (symbolizes  BasicUser) from *Home/Signin* page.